commercionetwork/commercio-sdk.dart/docs/lib/docs/docs_helper.md

     ) async
     ```

-4. Creates a new transaction which tells the `recipient` that the document having the specified `documentId` and present inside the transaction with hash `txHash` has been properly seen.
-The `proof` is an optional field that indicates proof of reading.
-Optionally custom `fee` and `mode` fields can be specified.
+4. Creates a new transaction which tells the `recipient` that the document having the specified `documentId` and present inside the transaction with `txHash` has been properly seen; optionally `proof` of reading, `fee` and broadcasting `mode`.

     ```dart
     static Future<TransactionResult> sendDocumentReceipt({